Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experiments

-In the likelihood scale misspecification scenario, the NPE methods are less sensitive to the misspecification than the analytic posterior.
-NPE-MMD successfully aligns the summary space between domains, leading to a slightly lower NRMSE but high ECE compared to NPE.
-NPE-DANN, on the other hand, fails to align the summary space for both misspecification levels, which translates to poor performance.
-This \textit{drastic failure in the observed domain is not detectable in the simulated domain}, where all methods, even NPE-DANN in the $\tau = 20$ scenario, perform well (see \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_1}).
-While NNPE mostly performs similarly to standard NPE, with lower posterior contraction resulting from its noisier training in most settings, it achieves better calibration and a slightly lower NRMSE than NPE for likelihood scale shifts.
-In the contamination scenario, deviating from the true posterior via \textbf{Target 2} enables NPE-MMD and NPE-DANN to excel, achieving much lower NRMSE and ECE than NPE, NNPE, and even the analytic posterior.
+In the likelihood scale misspecification scenario, the NPE methods are generally less sensitive to the misspecification than the analytic posterior.
+NPE-MMD successfully aligns the summary space between domains, but the practical effects of this alignment are limited to slightly improved PC.
+NPE-DANN, on the other hand, shows the unstable training dynamics described in Section \ref{subsec:npe_dann}: It fails to align the summary space for both likelihood scale misspecification levels (as well as the $\mu_0 = 5$ prior location shift scenario), which translates to poor performance.
+Crucially, \textit{this drastic failure in the observed domain is not detectable in the simulated domain}, where all methods, even NPE-DANN in the $\tau = 20$ scenario, perform well according to all metrics and only SSDD signals irregularities (see \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_1}).

+In the data contamination scenario, deviating from the true posterior via \textbf{Target 2} enables NPE-MMD and NPE-DANN to excel, achieving much lower NRMSE and ECE than NPE, NNPE, \textit{and even the analytic posterior}.
+Across all misspecification scenarios, NNPE performs similarly to NPE, with NNPE's noisier training process typically resulting in slightly lower contraction and calibration.
+This applies even to the contamination scenario, where we expected an advantage for NNPE due to its similarity to the corruption process.

-Finally, PPD reliably detects NPE-UDA failures under prior misspecification.
-We suspect that its indifference to likelihood misspecifications is due to the structure of the simple Gaussian mean model.
-Nevertheless, SSDD reliably indicates NPE-UDA alignment failures, which translate to poor approximation performance in likelihood misspecification scenarios.
+With regard to differences between metrics, PPD reliably detects NPE-UDA failures under prior misspecification, but is less sensitive under likelihood scale shifts and insensitive under contamination.
+We suspect that this lessened informativeness compared to Experiment 1 is caused by the simple data structure of the Gaussian mean model.
+Further, the deformation of the inference network's latent space, measured via INLD, is again strongly associated with approximation quality, with rank correlations of $r=.79$ with NRMSE, $r=.95$ with ECE, and $r=.74$ with PPD (re-simulated).

+Furthermore, in this low-dimensional example, we observed two sources of instability for NPE-UDA methods.
+First, despite the good performance across a wide range of $\lambda$ settings in Experiment 1, we observed a high sensitivity to the $\lambda$ regularization hyperparameter.
+For $\lambda = 0.1$, the domain alignment in the contamination scenario is too weak, eliminating the advantage of NPE-UDA methods (see \autoref{fig:gaussian/observed_data_gen_params_jet_weight_0.1}).
+Differently, setting $\lambda = 10$ leads to drastic failures due to overly aggressive domain alignment of NPE-MMD and increases the training instabilities of NPE-DANN (see \autoref{fig:gaussian/observed_data_gen_params_jet_weight_10.0}).
+Second, these extreme failures necessitated aggregation of the training run results via the median instead of the mean, since single extreme results (not for $\lambda = 0.1$, occasionally for $\lambda = 1$, frequently for $\lambda = 10$) rendered visualization of the results impossible.